 When implants cannot be considered, for whatever reason, dentures are the next best thing.
 Dentures are artificial teeth that are constructed to fit over the bony ridge of your jaw, and when they are properly manufactured and properly fitted, they will function very much like your original teeth.
 Dentures have many pros and cons.
 You have almost certainly heard older relatives tell those “It’s funny now, but not so much back then” stories about dentures slipping or falling out and causing horrible embarrassment.
 These are tales from the past – modern dentures fit very well and are highly unlikely to slip or come loose.
 This is because modern imaging techniques and current ways of taking impressions allow remarkably stable dentures to be created.

 Having said that, of course, we are not going to tell you that dentures don’t take a bit of getting used to.
 If you have had extractions, your gums will need time to shrink in order to make a proper fit possible.
 During this time, Dr. Schlesinger will provide you with temporary dentures.
 You’ll look good, and also have some time to get used to how dentures feel in your mouth.
-Once your permanent dentures come back from the lab where they are being manufactured, Dr. Schlesinger will fit them and line them for you, and you will have a set of fully functioning teeth!
+Once your permanent dentures come back from the lab where they are being manufactured, Dr. Schlesinger will fit them and line them for you, and you will have a set of fully functioning teeth, the most important benefit!
 Once you have you dentures, make sure you are following instructed aftercare to preserve them correctly.

 Types of Dentures